aditya-ramki04/A-Homework_2/README.md

 Matthew R: Search Students
 Nitin C: Display Students

-Upon the completion of this project, Abhi and Nitin had an error module download error.
+Upon the completion of this project, Abhi and Nitin had an error that included a module download.
 This didn't happen to Aditya and Matthew, so Abhi and Nitin just deleted the file and re-imported the file and it worked properly.